 Drug use precautions

 The best way to avoid overdose from illegal drugs is not to use them.
 If you do use them, take these precautions:

-- If using illegal drugs from an unknown source or of unknown purity, have a smaller amount at first.
+- If using drugs from an unknown source or of unknown purity, have a smaller amount at first.

-- Try to avoid using alone – let someone know where you are and what you are doing or have a friend with you.
+- Try to avoid using alone – let someone know where you are and what you are doing, or have a friend with you.

 Where to get help

-- In an emergency, always call for an ambulance on triple zero (000)
+- In an emergency, always call triple zero (000)

 - Emergency department of your nearest hospital

-- DirectLine Tel.
-1800 888 236 – for 24-hour confidential drug and alcohol telephone counselling, information and referral.
+- Tel. – for 24-hour confidential drug and alcohol telephone counselling, information and referral.
 Free overdose training and naloxone from a health service is also available

 - Tel. – for information and support for people concerned about a relative or friend using drugs